PCI Quarterly Vulnerability Scanning

 Where Scanning Fits Into Your Broader Compliance Program

-Vulnerability scanning is one piece of PCI's verification requirements, but it's not the only piece.
 You also need annual penetration testing, which is a more thorough assessment where a tester actually tries to exploit vulnerabilities rather than just identifying them.
 You need annual audits if you're a Level 1 merchant.
 You need internal controls, security policies, access management, log monitoring, and incident response procedures.
 Scanning verifies that you're maintaining your patch level and basic configuration security.
 The other controls verify that you're managing access, monitoring for breaches, and responding appropriately when something goes wrong.

 That said, quarterly vulnerability scanning is often the compliance activity that organizations find most actionable.
 It gives you concrete feedback about whether your patch management and system hardening practices are working.
 When you see a clean scan, you know your maintenance practices are solid.
 When you see findings, you know exactly what to fix.
-This immediacy makes scanning valuable beyond just compliance—it's a practical tool for maintaining security.
+This immediacy makes scanning valuable beyond just compliance — it's a practical tool for maintaining security.

 You now understand that quarterly vulnerability scanning is an automated verification process to ensure your systems don't have known security weaknesses exposed to the internet.
 An Approved Scanning Vendor runs the scan, you remediate findings that they identify, the vendor rescans to confirm fixes, and you submit clean results to your acquirer as evidence of compliance.
 It's a straightforward process if you're maintaining your systems properly with prompt patching and regular configuration reviews.
 If you're not patching regularly or you're ignoring known vulnerabilities, scans become expensive remediation projects and compliance headaches.
-The simpler approach is continuous vulnerability management as an operational practice rather than a quarterly scramble—patch promptly, test regularly, and use quarterly scans as verification that your ongoing practices are actually working.
+The simpler approach is continuous vulnerability management as an operational practice rather than a quarterly scramble — patch promptly, test regularly, and use quarterly scans as verification that your ongoing practices are actually working.

 Fully Compliance provides educational content about IT compliance and cybersecurity.
 This article reflects general information about PCI DSS vulnerability scanning as of its publication date.
-PCI DSS requirements, ASV lists, and standards evolve—consult a qualified compliance professional for guidance specific to your organization and acquiring bank.
+PCI DSS requirements, ASV lists, and standards evolve — consult a qualified compliance professional for guidance specific to your organization and acquiring bank.